-In October 2018, in connection with the Energy Transfer Merger, ET and ETO entered into an intercompany promissory note ("ET-ETO Promissory Note A") for an aggregate amount up to \$2.20 billion that accrues interest at a weighted average rate based on interest payable by ETO on its outstanding indebtedness.
+In October 2018, in connection with the Energy Transfer Merger, ET and ETO entered into an intercompany promissory note due from ET to ETO ("ET-ETO Promissory Note A") for an aggregate amount up to \$2.20 billion that accrues interest at a weighted average rate based on interest payable by ETO on its outstanding indebtedness.
 The ET-ETO Promissory Note A matures on October 18, 2019.
-As of March 31, 2019 and December 31, 2018, the ET-ETO Promissory Note A had outstanding balances of \$1.07 billion and \$440 million, respectively.
-Amount outstanding was classified as long-term as of March 31, 2019 as management anticipates refinancing the borrowing on a long-term basis.
+As of June 30, 2019 and December 31, 2018, the ET-ETO Promissory Note A had outstanding balances of \$265 million and \$440 million, respectively.
+The amount outstanding was classified as non-current as of June 30, 2019 as management anticipates refinancing the note on a long-term basis.

-In March 2019, in connection with the ET-ETO senior notes exchange, ET and ETO entered into an intercompany promissory note ("ET-ETO Promissory Note B") for an aggregate amount up to \$4.25 billion that accrues interest at a weighted average rate based on interest payable by ETO on its outstanding indebtedness.
+In March 2019, in connection with the ET-ETO senior notes exchange, ET and ETO entered into an intercompany promissory note due from ET to ETO ("ET-ETO Promissory Note B" and, together with the ET-ETO Promissory Note A, the "ET-ETO Promissory Notes") for an aggregate amount up to \$4.25 billion that accrues interest at a weighted average rate based on interest payable by ETO on its outstanding indebtedness.
 The ET-ETO Promissory Note B matures on December 31, 2024.
-As of March 31, 2019 the ET-ETO Promissory Note B had an outstanding balance of \$4.21 billion.
+As of June 30, 2019, the ET-ETO Promissory Note B had an outstanding balance of \$4.21 billion.